shaoner/torti/README.md

 ```

 As you may have noticed, validators are passed:
-* A callback to send back true or false
+* A callback to send back a boolean indicating the validation result as well as the modified value if necessary
 * The value
 * Optional arguments that are passed during the validator call (see *startsWith('H')*)